One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Where to stay in Ljubljana

-There’s a great range of unique accommodation in Ljubljana.
-You can choose from smart hotels, quirky hostels, B&Bs, luxury Airbnb’s and even a former prison!
+There’s a great range of unique accommodations in Ljubljana.
+You can choose from smart hotels, quirky hostels, B&Bs, luxury resorts even a former prison!

 Some of the best places to stay in Ljubljana include: